stellar/django-polaris/docs/glossary.rst

 SEP 6 & 24 Support
 ^^^^^^^^^^^^^^^^^^

-Polaris' ``Transaction`` model has three columns that are used to identify the user that initiated the transaction: ``Transaction.stellar_account``, ``Transaction.muxed_account``, and ``Transaction.account_memo``.
+Polaris' :class:`~polaris.models.Transaction` model has three columns that are used to identify the user that initiated the transaction: ``stellar_account``, ``muxed_account``, and ``account_memo``.
 These values are assigned directly from information extracted from the SEP-10 JWT used when requesting the transaction.

-Additionally, ``Transaction.to_address`` and ``Transaction.from_address`` may now be muxed account addresses.
+Additionally, ``Transaction.to_address`` and ``Transaction.from_address`` may be muxed account addresses.
 Polaris will properly submit deposit transactions and detect incoming withdrawal payment transaction using the muxed account if present.

 SEP 31 Support
 ^^^^^^^^^^^^^^